brittaniSavery/siba-league-site/frontend/src/lib/home.md

 ## Updates

+### March 4, 2021

+The Oklahoma City Twisters and the Texas Tech Red Raiders have announced that Jordan Bank has stepped down from his positions as general manager and head coach in order to focus more on his family.
+Both teams have wished him the best in his future endeavors.

 ### March 2, 2021

 We have two more GMs joining the SIBA!
 Please welcome Eddie Komrska of the Indiana Express and Denzil Davis of the Seattle Sasquatch.